pulumi/pulumi-hugo/themes/default/content/docs/esc/get-started/store-and-retrieve-secrets.md

 ---
 title_tag: Store and Retrieve Secrets | Pulumi ESC
 title: Store and retrieve secrets
-h1: "Pulumi ESC: Store and retrieve secrets"
+h1: "Pulumi ESC: Store and Retrieve Secrets"
 meta_desc: This page provides an overview on how to store and retrieve secrets in Pulumi ESC.
 weight: 4
 menu: